 Cal Central (https://calcentral.berkeley.edu) is a site designed to pull notifications and information from all your different personal campus resources (bConnected, bCourses, billing/financial information, etc.) into one easy-to-view location.

-You should have already received your CalNet ID (an 8-digit or 10-digit numeric ID) and a Bear Facts PIN in the mail from campus.
-Using the ID and PIN numbers, you should have been able to create a new CalNet username and a Passphrase for your CalNet ID.
-Your CalNet username (aka CalNet ID or “Friendly” ID) is your key to accessing many critical online services during your career as a law student, so you will want to remember it.
-For more information on your CalNet username, please visit https://calnetweb.berkeley.edu.
+You should have already received your CalNet ID (typically a 10-digit numeric ID) and other information from campus.
+Using the provided information, you should have been able to create a new CalNet username and passphrase for your CalNet ID.
+Your CalNet username (aka CalNet ID or "Friendly" ID) is your key to accessing many critical online services during your career as a law student, so you will want to remember it.
+For more information on your CalNet username, please visit https://calnet.berkeley.edu.

 If you lose your Cal ID card or have other Cal 1 Card issues, you need to contact the Cal 1 Card Office for help.

 CalNet 2-Step Authentication is now a requirement for all users.
 This is intended to help protect you and your account from anyone trying to gain unauthorized access (even if they've stolen your password).
 Campus has prepared a website about it with lots of information and instructions (https://calnet.berkeley.edu/calnet-2-step).
 Their most helpful quick tips can be found here.

 You should make sure to keep your CalNet 2-Step device with you at all times on campus, as you will need it whenever you log into a CalNet service on a new device or browser (and you'll need it every 30 days even on devices you use every day).
 For this reason, the easiest 2-step device option for most people is to use your smartphone (though there are other options available to you if you do not have one).